32 Different Types of Moths in Minnesota

 The Army Cutworm Moth (Euxoa auxiliaris) is a species of cutworm moth commonly found in North America.
 It is a member of the Noctuidae family, and it is sometimes known as the Common Cutworm or Auxiliary Cutworm.

-The adult types of moths in Minnesota are brownish-gray or tan in color with light gray markings, including four dark spots along the hindwings.
+The adult types of moths in Minnesota are brownish-gray or tan with light gray markings, including four dark spots along the hindwings.
 Adults can be seen from late spring to early autumn and tend to rest on bare ground during the day.

 The larvae of this species vary in color from yellowish or pinkish to black, and they often have a banded pattern on their bodies that helps them blend into their environment.
 They feed on grasses, grains, vegetables, and other crop plants.
 They can be particularly damaging to corn and wheat crops due to their large appetites.